rotty3000/papersntalks/2016/OSGI-CE/resolving.md

 ## Modularity

 Since the early days of software development, the benefits of creating modular systems were pretty well accepted.
-Modular system provided a number of benefits from technical (like replacability) to organizational (like manpower scalability).
+Modular system provided a number of benefits from technical (like replaceability) to organizational (like manpower scalability).
 However, at scale modularity can require a significant amount of mental energy.
 Building and assembling large systems from a large number of modules gets complex pretty fast. *This is likely to have been the reason why **monoliths** became so prolific.*

 Given hundreds or thousands of modules the sheer volumn of information can make reasoning about them difficult.